ricardorodrigues-ca/zoom-recording-downloader/README.md

 _Attention: You will require a [Zoom Developer account](https://marketplace.zoom.us/) in order to create a [JWT app](https://marketplace.zoom.us/docs/guides/build/jwt-app) with your token_

-Create a file called **appenv.py** with a variable called "JWT_TOKEN" that contains the JSON Web Token from your JWT app:
+Create a file called **appenv.py** with a variable called `JWT_TOKEN` that contains the JSON Web Token from your JWT app:

     JWT_TOKEN = 'your_token_goes_here'